Garage Apartments: How to Find Them in 2025

 • Can I use the garage for personal use beyond car storage?

-You should also use your tour as an opportunity to get an idea of the apartment’s state.
-You don’t want to overlook any issues like bed bugs or mold.
+You need to learn as much as you can about the garage, especially since it’ll likely increase your rent significantly.
+Also, use your tour as an opportunity to get an idea of the apartment’s state.
+You don’t want to overlook any potential issues, such as bed bugs or mold.

-So, take your time and get a good look at the apartment to avoid any major issues cropping up later on.
+Take your time and thoroughly inspect the apartment to avoid any significant issues that may pop up later on.

 Applying for an apartment is a straightforward process in which you provide relevant information about yourself to your prospective landlord or property manager.

-To complete your application, you’ll need to have ID, proof of income, and details about your rental and employment history on-hand.
+To complete your application, you’ll need to have ID, proof of income, and details about your employment and rental history on hand.
+Other documents may be required.

 You’ll also be asked to provide consent for background and credit checks, so it’s a good idea to review your credit score before applying to an apartment.

-If you are approved for the apartment (Yay!), you’ll be asked to sign a lease agreement and pay associated fees and a security deposit to formalize the arrangement.
+If you are approved for the apartment (Yay!), you’ll be asked to sign a lease agreement and pay associated fees, as well as a security deposit, to formalize the arrangement.

 Once you sign a lease agreement, you’re on the hook when it comes to following all its terms, regardless of your lease length.